Skip to main content

 It should:

-• be maximum 25 pages, including your video task
+• be a maximum of 25 pages, including your video task.

-• include examples where you have analysed a design problem from multiple perspectives and then generated a range of design responses
+• include works in progress, experimentation and research.
+This helps us understand how you test ideas and develop your work.
+For example, show where you have analysed a design problem from multiple perspectives and then generated a range of design responses.

-• illustrate your personal vision and approach to design.
+• show your personal vision and approach to design.

 Step 3: Interview